 buses & shuttles

-- Breeze - $20+ one way, $5 extra for bike for service between Portland Union Station or PDX to Sandy, Government Camp, Welches, Warm Springs, Madras or Bend
+- Breeze - $20+ one way, $10 extra for bike for service between Portland Union Station or PDX to Sandy, Government Camp, Welches, Warm Springs, Madras or Bend.
+Bikes must be boxed or bagged.

 - CAT Transit - $8 one way.
 Tuesday and Thursday only service from Portland Art Museum or Gateway to Hood River or The Dalles.
 Accommodates 2 bikes, first come, first serve on front bike rack